 3. Treat Hemorrhoids

 Benefits of bioflavonoids include the ability to naturally treat hemorrhoids.
 Hemorrhoids can cause severe discomfort and pain.
-Research has shown that bioflavonoids can help prevent and heal hemorrhoids.
-Benefits of bioflavonoids include the ability to improve mircocirculation, vascular tone and capillary flow, all of which can help treat hemorrhoids.
-(1)
+Research has shown that these compounds can help prevent and heal hemorrhoids.
+Additionally, their benefits include the ability to improve mircocirculation, vascular tone, and capillary flow, all of which can help treat hemorrhoids.
+(3)

 4. Treat Hepatitis

-Studies have shown that the benefits of bioflavonoids include the ability to treat hepatitis, characterized by an inflamed liver.
-Catechin, a flavonoid found in matcha green tea, has been shown to help patients suffering from acute viral hepatitis and chronic hepatitis.
+Inflammation of the liver creates many problems, as the liver is critical for digestion and detoxification.
+In fact, studies have shown that bioflavonoids may help treat hepatitis.
+Specifically, catechin, a flavonoid found in matcha green tea, has been shown to help patients suffering from acute viral hepatitis and chronic hepatitis.
+(4)